 This may be your first algebra lesson.
-In case you are rather uncomfortable with algebra, you may want to first go through Basic Algebra - An Introduction - that would give you a good foundation before this lesson.
+In case you are rather uncomfortable with algebra, you may want to first go through Basic Algebra - An Introduction, which would give you a good foundation before this lesson.

 This Algebra Lesson introduces a technique known as 'transposition'.
 This is the most common way to solve algebra equations.
 A quick review here of the basic principles - all equations have two sides: a Left Side (LS) and a Right Side (RS).
 In the example below 3x + 4 is on the Left Side of the equation and 31 is on the Right Side of the equation: